2016 Chicago Real Estate Market Report and 2017 Outlook

 • Close: A high percentage of sales professionals are hesitant to ask for the close from the customer.
 But if you don’t ask, then the client can’t give you a very favorable “Yes” response after showing their significant interest, desire, and conviction in the product or service that you’re offering.

-Home buyers and sellers in 2017
+Home Buyers and Sellers in 2017

-Maybe 2017 is THE YEAR for you to become a homeowner?
+Maybe 2017 is the year for you to become a homeowner?

-Maybe it’s time to quit being a landlord and sell that home you’ve been holding onto?
+Maybe it’s time to quit being a landlord and sell that home you’ve been holding onto.

-Maybe your needs have changed and you need a new home to better suit them?
+Maybe your needs have changed and you need a new home to better suit them.

 Regardless of the situation, we are always here to help and advise you as to the BEST decision to help you achieve your goals.
 That being said, here are some overarching suggestions everyone entering the market should consider and discuss.